Focus 3

-Focus 3 or Focus III is the third studio album by Dutch rock band Focus, released as a double album in November 1972 on Imperial Records.
+Focus 3 is the third studio album by Dutch rock band Focus, released as a double album in November 1972 on Imperial Records.
 Recorded after touring in support of their previous album, Moving Waves (1971), the album saw the band write extended pieces and is their first with bassist Bert Ruiter in the group's line-up.

 Focus 3 received a positive reception upon its release.
 It went to No. 1 in the Netherlands for one week and reached No. 6 on the UK Albums Chart and No. 35 on the US Billboard 200.
 "Sylvia" was released as the album's sole single, which reached No. 4 in the UK and No. 89 in the US.
 The album was certified gold by the Recording Industry Association of America for selling in excess of 500,000 copies.

 Production

 Recording

 By 1972, Focus had stabilised with a line-up of organist and vocalist Thijs van Leer, guitarist Jan Akkerman, drummer Pierre van der Linden, and bassist Bert Ruiter.
 In July 1972, after touring in supporting their previous album, Focus II (1971), the band retreated to Olympic Studios in Barnes, south west London, to record their next album.
 Initially a single LP was intended to be recorded but the group had written a considerable amount of new material, so the group opted to release a double album.
 Mike Vernon reprised his role as the record's producer with George Chkiantz assigned as recording engineer.
 Two versions of the album's sleeve design exist; its North American release features each member photographed during a performance on the BBC music television show The Old Grey Whistle Test with a black background.
 The second, designed by Hamish Grimes, depicts a close-up of van Leer playing the flute with the title over his face.